Mirtazapine

-Mirtazapine, sold under the brand name Remeron amongst others, is an atypical tetracyclic antidepressant, and as such is used primarily to treat depression.
-Its effects may take up to four weeks, but can also manifest as early as one to two weeks.
+Mirtazapine, sold under the brand name Remeron among others, is an atypical tetracyclic antidepressant, and as such is used primarily to treat depression.
+Its effects may take up to four weeks but can also manifest as early as one to two weeks.
 It is often used in cases of depression complicated by anxiety or insomnia.
 The effectiveness of mirtazapine is comparable to other commonly prescribed antidepressants.
 It is taken by mouth.